Master of Science Online: Curriculum

 Year 2, Spring-Summer

-- DENTED 632 - Leadership and Administration: There are many potential roles the dental hygienist can play.
-This course is designed to provide the knowledge and experience necessary for career advancement.
-Students will apply leadership theories and models to a variety of educational and healthcare settings.
-Emphasis is on the application of administrative concepts in organizations including program planning and development, advocacy, and managing change.
-Students will also create a professional self-presentation ePortfolio.
+- DENTED 632 - Leadership and Administration: There are many potential roles for the dental hygienist and this course is designed to provide the knowledge and experience for career advancement.
+Students will be introduced to leadership theories and models with emphasis on self-evaluation and skill development.
+Students will also be introduced to administrative concepts in organizations specific to program planning, strategic planning, managing change, as well as duties and responsibilities for faculty beyond the classroom.

 - DHYGRACK 688 - Thesis: Students will conduct independent research leading to the advancement of a new point of view.
 Students must complete the thesis and thesis defense prior to conferral of the Master of Science in Dental Hygiene degree.
 This is the final course in the thesis curricular thread of the MSDH program, and is designed to guide students through the development of the remaining chapters of their written thesis document as well as the other required sections of this work.
 The course also helps prepare students for their public thesis defense presentation.
 Also included are modules focusing on publishing a master’s thesis research project, including important authorship responsibilities.